Mark-CLi/Mark-CLi/README.md

-Hi My name is Mark L
+Hi My name is Mark
 ===============================================================================================================================

-Computer Engineering Student and IT Consultant
+Computer Engineering and IT Consultant
 ----------------------------------------------

 * 🌍  I'm based in Bay Area